Key takeaways

-All that social clout, however, has caused an Ozempic shortage along with high average prices.
-The good news is that those prices can vary based on factors like insurance coverage and the reason for taking it.
-Plus, thanks to a discount from the drug’s manufacturer, you may be able to get it for as little as $25 per month.
+Ozempic prices can vary based on factors like insurance coverage and the reason for taking it.
+Plus, thanks to a discount from the drug’s manufacturer, you may be able to get it for as little as $25 for a one-month, two-month, or three-month supply.
 Here’s how.

 How much does Ozempic cost?

-As an in-demand, brand-name drug in short supply, Ozempic isn’t exactly cheap.
-Without insurance coverage, an Ozempic pen can cost $1,322.61 for a 28-day supply of 1-milligram (mg) dosage pens or $1,265.03 for a 28-day prescription of 0.25-mg or 0.5-mg dosage pens.
-But those are just averages.
+Ozempic isn’t exactly cheap.
+Without insurance coverage, an Ozempic pen can cost $1,349 for a 28-day supply of a pen containing 1 milligram (mg) per dose.
+But this is just an average.
 Ozempic’s out-of-pocket expenses depend on several factors.

-Since it comes in a few different dosages, each one might have a slightly different price.
-Each pharmacy sets its own prices, too, which depend on its location, overhead, and affiliations.
+Each pharmacy sets its own prices, which depend on factors such as location, overhead, and affiliations.
 In fact, a study published in 2019 concluded that independent pharmacies and small chains typically charged higher cash (without insurance) prices than larger chains.
-And, like a lot of expensive prescription medications, there are ways to get Ozempic for much less.
+As with many expensive prescription medications, there are ways to get Ozempic for much less.

 The most common way to save money on any prescription drug is by using health insurance, which can drastically drop the price.
 But that hinges on why the healthcare provider prescribed it.
-Many plans cover Ozempic prescriptions for Type 2 diabetes and not for weight loss.
+For example, many plans cover Ozempic prescriptions for Type 2 diabetes—but not for weight loss.

 However, that’s constantly changing, according to Sulagna Misra, MD, founder of Misra Wellness.
-She says some insurance companies who once covered Ozempic for obesity now might only cover Wegovy instead—or neither.
+She says some insurance companies that once covered Ozempic for obesity now might only cover Wegovy instead—or neither.
 Wegovy is a brand-name medication made by Novo Nordisk, the same manufacturer that makes Ozempic.
 Like Ozempic, Wegovy contains the active ingredient semaglutide.
-The main difference between the two is that Ozempic is currently approved for Type 2 diabetes, and Wegovy is currently approved for weight management.
+The main difference between the two is that Ozempic is currently approved for Type 2 diabetes and kidney disease, and Wegovy is currently approved for weight management.
+(Both are also approved for cardiovascular risk reduction.)
 This may complicate insurance matters in some cases.

-Further, Dr. Misra says many insurance plans now require prior authorization from the doctor before approving coverage for weight loss drugs.
+Further, Dr. Misra says many insurance plans now require prior authorization from the healthcare provider before approving weight loss drug coverage.
 And some will only cover one medication after the patient has tried other drugs or even certain diets.
 Relatively simple paperwork errors about the brand name or prior authorization requirements can be enough to deny a claim.

-Even though many formularies for Medicare Part D and private insurance include Ozempic for diabetes, their copayments, deductibles, and coinsurance may vary.
-After insurance, beneficiaries may only end up paying a couple hundred dollars per month for Ozempic instead of over $1,000 when the drug is prescribed for diabetes.
+Even though many formularies for Medicare Part D and private insurance include Ozempic for diabetes, cardiovascular risk reduction, or kidney disease, their copayments, deductibles, and coinsurance may vary.
+After insurance, beneficiaries may only end up paying a couple hundred dollars per month for Ozempic instead of over $1,000 when the drug is prescribed for Type 2 diabetes.

 The $25 offer for Ozempic

-More specifically, it’s a maximum savings of $150 on a one-month supply, $300 for a two-month supply, or $450 for a three-month supply—on top of your insurance coverage.
-However, applicants have to meet a few stipulations to qualify.
+More specifically, it’s a maximum savings of $100 on a one-month prescription, $200 for a two-month prescription, or $300 for a three-month supply of Ozempic—on top of your insurance coverage.
+So, not everyone will pay as little as $25—it depends on your insurance company’s coverage.
+Keep in mind, though, that program details can change at any time.
+Also, applicants have to meet a few stipulations to qualify.

 Eligibility criteria for the Ozempic $25 coupon

-First off, Novo Nordisk says qualified applicants must be enrolled in a private insurance plan, and that plan needs to cover Ozempic.
+First off, Novo Nordisk says qualified applicants must be enrolled in a private insurance plan, and that plan needs to cover Ozempic partially.
 It doesn’t apply to anyone paying completely out of pocket.
-But it also won’t apply if private insurance or another pharmacy benefits program covers the entire cost.
+But it also won’t apply if private insurance or another pharmacy benefits program covers the entire cost of Ozempic.

-How to apply for the $25 Ozempic discount
+How to apply for the Ozempic $25 coupon

 The application process itself is pretty simple.
 Go to the Ozempic website and click the button that says “Sign Up and Save.”
 Or, text BEGIN to 21848 to get started.